 ARTICLE I. Membership

 Section 1.
 Membership.
-There shall be six classes of Members: Regular Member, Student Member, Sustaining Member, Life Member, Honorary Member, Partner Member.
+There shall be four classes of Members: Regular Member, Student Member, Sustaining Member, Honorary Member.
 Individual Membership may be obtained by application to the Society.
 A person may be elected an Honorary Member by a majority vote of the Board of Directors.
 Honorary Members elected by the Board will be ratified by the Membership at the subsequent Biennial Conference.
 The criteria for membership are:

 - Regular Member: A person who is engaged in pursuits contributing to the development and advancement of ecological economics.

 - Student Member: A person who is enrolled at least half-time in an institution of higher learning.